geph-official/geph/design/api-client-rpc.md

     {
         "Exit": IP address,
-        "Entry": first 64 bits of hash of cookie, hex-encoded, "Protocol": currently only "cl-ni-1" but in the future can identify different protocols, "ActiveTunns": ["host:port"...]
+        "Entry": first 64 bits of hash of cookie, hex-encoded, "Protocol": currently only "cl-ni-mi" but in the future can identify different protocols, "ActiveTunns": ["host:port"...]
     }